shadowlack/shadowlack-core-book/technologies/arenbike.md

 ---
 title: Arenbike
 description:
 published: true
-date: 2011-12-17T04:29:40Z
+date: 2020-09-23T17:07:19.047Z
-tags: vehicles, flying
+tags: vehicles, flying, jaak and aren technologies
-author: nasuella
 editor: markdown
+dateCreated: 2020-09-23T05:28:04.614Z
 ---

 Flying hoverbikes, basically.
-Some arenbikes have retractable wheels, allowing them to serve as a ground-based motorbike if need be.
+Some **arenbikes** have retractable wheels, allowing them to serve as a ground-based motorbike if need be.
 Very popular with certain crowds (particularly of the non-winged sort), but a notoriously high-maintenance vehicle.

+## Use

+Arenbikes are used as a personal mode of transportation.

+## Appearance

+## Production

+**Manufacturer:** Jaak & Aren Technologies